Ammat-Bamhdi/GlobalTicket/README.md

 5. Run the application: `dotnet run`

 ## Contributing
-I welcome contributions!
 This is a side project for learning purposes only.
+This project not finished yet I welcome contributions!